piotrlinski/voice-recorder/docs/HOTKEY_TROUBLESHOOTING.md

 1. Run the debug script and share the output
 2. Check the console output for error messages
-3. Try the manual recording button as a workaround
+3. Try alternative hotkey configurations as a workaround
 4. Report the issue with details about your macOS version and setup

 ## 9. Manual Testing